FiddlyDigital/fiddlydigital.github.io/_posts/2018-05-14-SVG-Grid-Guide-Generation.markdown

 SVG is just XML.
 The internet / DOM is (mostly) just XML.
 Why not just use some javascript to take some parameters and generate an xml that's a desirable grid of guides?

 ## Requirements
-The requirements were quite simple:
+For Iteration 1 - The requirements were quite simple:

 Inputs:
 * height and width